| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 May 1.
 Well, that was until it rained hard the day before and rain was predicted for the

 Friday race.
 They pulled the plug on Thursday and put their date back to the 15th.
+So that moved the opening race to Albany-Saratoga Speedway in Malta,

 NY, which had been second on the schedule all along.
 I had never been there before but had